Ask questions about this school. Answers use aggregated data and are subject to error.

 Wrote a list of questions I thought they would ask and answered them with notes.
 Practices (not memorized) everything I wanted to say and the points I wanted to come across & of course mock interviews

-Applicants were positively impressed by the early clinical experience starting in the first year, the welcoming and friendly environment, the updated facilities and technology, the small class size, and the genuine interest of the admissions committee in getting to know the candidates.
-Additionally, they appreciated the professionalism, friendliness, and down-to-earth nature of the interviewers and staff, as well as the school's focus on creating a low-stress and comfortable interview atmosphere.
+Applicants were positively impressed by the friendly and welcoming atmosphere during the interviews, the early clinical experience offered, the updated facilities and technology, the conversational and comfortable interview process, and the genuine interest of the admissions committee in getting to know them.
+Additionally, they appreciated the small class sizes, the professionalism and friendliness of the interviewers, and the overall supportive and down-to-earth environment of the school.

 The dental school is in the process of updating the facilities, and many of the updates are already completed.
 The new rooms and technology were impressive.